 This shot was taken at 68mm.
 To me, the snokeh is too soft and too big to be a successful snokeh shot.

 The final reason I love a fast 25-70 is the wide aperture.
 If you’ve ever tried to get a nice bokeh-y background, you know the trick is a wide aperture.
-Really, all we’re doing is creating bokeh in the foreground of the photo as opposed to the background.
+Really, all we’re trying to do is creating bokeh in the foreground of the photo by illuminating the snow as opposed to the background.
 At f/2.8 you can easily shoot handheld and it softens the flakes just right.

 The on-camera flash works just fine for this technique.
 Especially in the 40+mm range.
 But it’s not perfect.
 When the on-camera flash fires, your lens will cut into the light beam creating a semi-circular shadow near the bottom of the frame.